-One project I have done is to use my sewing machine and sew it onto some scraps left over from my heart journal swap.
+One project I have done is to use my sewing machine and sew it onto some scraps leftover from my heart journal swap.
 This thickness holds wrinkles well.
 When you wrinkle and then uncrumple this thickness, it does not tear apart like household foil.
 It would work great as part of a background for a scrapbook page, collage or painting.
 If you crumple it, you can use some acrylic paint or fluid acrylic on it.
 When it has dried, you can go over the peaks with a permanent ink stamp pad or use a sanding block to take the paint off the peaks.
 Wonderful contrast!
 If you want to paint on it as a smooth surface, you can do it with acrylic paint and fluid acrylics.
 It might smear a little since it is a smooth, nonporous surface.
 If you wipe down the surface with alcohol first or sand it a little, the surface will hold the paint better.
-You can also use Golden GAC 200 the paint will adhere to the copper foil better.
-This copper foil will work well with many mixed media backgrounds.
+You can also use Golden GAC 200 and the paint will adhere to the copper foil better.
+This foil will work well with many mixed media backgrounds.
 You can cut this thickness with a pair of scissors or even tear it with your hands.
-The 1 Mil copper sheet will not hold its own shape without something behind it to reinforce it.
+The 1 mil copper sheet will not hold its own shape without something behind it to reinforce it.
 I would not use this for metal embossing.

 1.4 mil Copper Foil: